Published 15 Aug 2023

 What is a Kitchen Cleaning Checklist?

-A kitchen cleaning checklist is a tool used to maintain a hygienic commercial kitchen facility.
+A kitchen cleaning checklist is a tool used to maintain and ensure a hygienic commercial kitchen facility.
 It can help staff keep track of required cleaning tasks and follow kitchen standard operating procedures.
 Following good kitchen housekeeping practices with the aid of a kitchen cleaning checklist is important for passing health inspections and preventing food contamination.

 Best Practices for an Effective Commercial Kitchen Cleaning Program

-Restaurants, hotels, delis and grocery stores should be prepared for random food vendor inspections.
-Poor kitchen hygiene and practices can put your business at risk of fines, bad score ratings and even shut down.
-Here are 4 best practice tips you can follow to prepare your business for passing health inspections:
+Commercial restaurants, hotels, delis, grocery stores, and other food establishments should always be prepared for random food vendor inspections.
+Poor kitchen hygiene and practices can put your business at risk of fines, bad score ratings, and even shutdown.
+Some of the most common cleaning methods used in commercial kitchens are:

-- Kitchen Floors – Kitchen floors should be properly cleaned and sanitized on a daily basis before closing.
+- Kitchen floors – Kitchen floors should be properly cleaned and sanitized on a daily basis before closing.
 Improper cleaning can result in trips and falls, foodborne illness caused by bacteria buildup, and attraction of vermins due to food build up.